16.1. Getting Started Programming in C

 $ java HelloWorld

 The JVM is a program that is in a form that can be run directly on the underlying system (this form is called binary executable) and takes as input the Java class that it runs (Figure 1).
 Java bytecode is very portable in the sense that it can run on any computer system with a JVM.
-However, becasue Java bytecode does not run directly on the underlying computer system, a Java program may not run as efficiently as programs that run directly on the underlying system.
+However, because Java bytecode does not run directly on the underlying computer system, a Java program may not run as efficiently as programs that run directly on the underlying system.

 Execution of a Java program by the JVM.